shakfu/py-js/README.md

 - [x] String Object: wrapper for C-strings with an API for manipulating them
 - [ ] Symbol Object: wrapper for symbols
 - [x] Table
-- [x] Patcher
+- [x] Patcher: to enable scripting via the `[thepatcher]`

-To give an sense of this power, the following example demonstrates how `numpy` and `scipy.signal` can be used to read and write to and from a live Max `buffer~` object using the `api`module.
+To give a sense of the level of integration: the following example demonstrates how `numpy` and `scipy.signal` can be used to read and write to and from a live Max `buffer~` object using the `api`module.

 ```python
 import api